LFonteyn/MacBERTh/content/publication/adapting-vs-pre-training-language-models-for-historical-languages/index.md

 ---
-title: "[Pre-Print] Adapting vs Pre-training Language Models for Historical Languages"
+title: Adapting vs Pre-training Language Models for Historical Languages
 publication_types:
   - "3"
 authors:
   - Enrique Manjavacas
   - Lauren Fonteyn
-publication: "*HAL Open Science*"
-publication_short: "*HAL*"
+publication: "*Journal of Data Mining and Digital Humanities*"
 abstract: >-
   As large language models such as BERT are becoming increasingly popular in Digital Humanities (DH), the question has arisen as to how such models can be